neanes/neanes/docs/getting_started.md

 ### Melismas

-To create a melisma, end your lyrics with an underscore (`_`).
-To continue the melisma, set the lyrics for each neume in the melisma to a single underscore.
+To create a melisma, end your lyrics with an underscore or hyphen (`_` or `-`).
+To continue the melisma, set the lyrics for each neume in the melisma to a single underscore or hyphen.
 The full melisma will be drawn for you.

 ## Page Breaks and Line Breaks